chorpler/pouchdb-auth-utils/docs/api.md

 });
 ```

 **Note:** Generally, only server admins or the user themselves can check roles.
-Otherwise you will get a 403 `forbidden` error.
+Otherwise you will get a 404 `not_found` error.

 #### db.getRoles(username [, options])